MicrosoftDocs/xamarin-docs/docs/android/platform/oreo.md

 many new features of interest to Xamarin.Android developers.
 These features include notification channels, notification badges, custom fonts in XML, downloadable fonts, autofill, and picture in picture (PIP).
-Android Oreo includes new APIs for these new capabilties, and these APIs are available to Xamarin.Android apps when you use Xamarin.Android 8.0 and later.
+Android Oreo includes new APIs for these new capabilities, and these APIs are available to Xamarin.Android apps when you use Xamarin.Android 8.0 and later.